smartcontractkit/chainlink-aptos/notes.md

 Then restart the core node, the workflows don't seem to shut down otherwise.

+# Atlas/Beholder local env

+For monitoring we use Beholder API and infrastructure.

+Run local Beholder env:

+1. Check out the Atlas repo: https://github.com/smartcontractkit/atlas
+2. `cd $ATLAS_PATH/beholder`
+3. `make start && docker stop beholderdemo` - to start the stack and stop polluting  the Kafka topic with demo messages
+4. `make consume-topic` - to check for new messages on the topic (requires redpanda rpk CLI)

+Stop local Beholder env:

+1. `make stop`

+The Beholder local env should be stable and can be reused across runs/projects once running.

+The Beholder stack is connected to the `beholder_default` Docker network.

 # Tips

 Access `chainlink` CLI directly in a container of a node